lwlee2608/proto-java/README.md

 # proto-java

-### Motivation
-While gRPC is an excellent Remote Procedure Call technology for transferring information between different applications written in different programming languages, the out-of-the-box java-grpc implementation is not the most user-friendly.
-Many of its design choices conflict with the ways in which many people write Java code today.

-This project aims to address some of gRPC's shortcomings, including:
-1. non-nullable fields
-2. non-nullable enum
-3. not Kotlin friendly
-4. lack of RxJava support
-5. require convoluted maven-plugins configuration

-### Design Choices
+### Introduction
-To address these shortcomings, we take a more Java-centric approach.
-Rather than defining the protocol buffer specification in a .proto file, we define it in a Java file using annotations.
+This project offers an alternative way of working with gRPC in Java.
+Rather than defining the [Protocol Buffer files](https://protobuf.dev/overview/) specification in a .proto file, we can now define it in Java using annotations.

 ### Modules
 * proto-java-annotation
 * proto-java-default-gen

 ## proto-java-annotation
-This module automatically converts Java POJOs and interfaces to [Protocol Buffer files](https://protobuf.dev/overview/) during compile time, without requiring any plugins or explicit invocation.
+This module automatically converts Java POJOs and interfaces to .proto files during time.

 ### Examples
 Simply add custom annotation `@ProtoMessage` and `@ProtoField` annotation to the POJO.